Here’s a Halloween story about two brothers

 A younger voice replied, “Okay.”
 Then someone was running up the stairs.
 All Brayden could think about was that Conner had been shot, but he was alive because he was still screaming.

 Brayden closed and locked his bedroom door and the bathroom door on Conner’s side.
 He opened his closet and pulled out his hunting crossbow and slung the quiver of arrows across his neck and shoulder.
 He and his dad went small game and duck hunting with crossbows, and he trained at the crossbow range.
 A crossbow required extensive training and accuracy — Brayden had both.

 He put the crossbow pointing down with the foot stirrup on the floor, put his foot in the stirrup to hold the crossbow steady, then pulled the straps until the strings clicked into place and the crossbow was cocked.
-He pulled out a twenty-two-inch arrow and inserted it into the track.
+He pulled out a twenty-two-inch arrow and inserted it in the track.
 Lifting the crossbow into carrying position, angled off to the side, he released the safety.

 Brayden carefully unlocked and cracked open his bedroom door.
 He heard someone down the hall in his parents’ bedroom, so he tiptoed to the bedroom door.
 He was glad the hall and bedrooms were carpeted; that made his approach to the master bedroom silent.